omerhalid/Session-Based-Recommender-System-with-Recurrent-Neural-Networks-/README.md

 Input a user session history to receive item recommendations.

+Detailed Documentation

+For more in-depth information, refer to the detailed documentation in this repository.

 ## Contributing

 Contributions are welcome!
 Fork the repo and submit pull requests for any improvements or bug fixes.